Google Cloud Networking Services Cheat Sheet

 Load Balancing Components

-Backend services
+Backend Services

 • Google Cloud supports several types of backends:

-• Cloud Storage bucket
+• Cloud Storage buckets — as backend buckets

 • A backend service is either global or regional in scope.